zunurain786/FIRE-AI/README.md

 `FIRE MD - By Opaksfire`

 ### Credits
-Thanks 🙏🏿 To DAVID CYRIL AND DG XEON FOR THEIR TEACHINGS
+ThanksDG XEON FOR HIS TEACHINGS

 ##
-- This bot is not made by `WhatsApp Inc.` So misusing the bot might `ban` your `WhatsApp account!`(Though your WhatsApp account can be unbanned only once.)
+- This AI is not made by `WhatsApp Inc.` So misusing the bot might `ban` your `WhatsApp account!`(Though your WhatsApp account can be unbanned only once.)
 - I am not responsible for banning your account.
 - Use at your own risk by keeping this warning in mind.